Donald Trump Is Having A ‘Psychotic Episode’ Due To Election Loss, Former Administration Official Says

 “You start taking on the person’s symptoms in a phenomenon called ‘shared psychosis,'” she said.

 Critics of professionals diagnosing Trump point to the Goldwater Rule, which deems it unethical for psychiatrists to offer their professional opinion on the mental health of public figures they have not personally examined.
-Conversely, experts in the documentary #Unfit argued that the rule was not meant to be a strict directive that prevents mental health professionals from voicing their worries about people they believe are exhibiting dangerous and potentially harmful behavior.
+Conversely, experts in the documentary #Unfit argued that the rule was not meant to be a strict directive that prevents psychological health professionals from voicing their worries about people they believe are exhibiting dangerous and potentially harmful behavior.